 Insurance for Tenants: (homeowners please also read this!)

 Because TLA cannot monitor every home we list as a rental or guarantee that a home owner’s liability protection covers $1,000,000 at the time of our tenants’ lease.
 We have decided to impose a mandatory umbrella policy for all leases.
-We scoured the rental insurance market to find a cost effective policy that not only meets the requirement of Massachusetts State Law Chapter 337, it covers renters for accidental damages and for less than $5/day it provides coverage and peace of mind for tenants plus eliminating the need for a large security deposit.
+We scoured the rental insurance market to find a cost effective policy that not only meets the requirement of Massachusetts State Law Chapter 337, it covers renters for accidental damages and for $6/day it provides coverage and peace of mind for tenants plus eliminating the need for a large security deposit.
 We explain it here:

 - All of our leases created after 1/1/19 will include a fee and clause for this program.